Curriculum Intent Statement for Computing

 At Appletree our aim is for all pupils to become safe and proficient users of technology.
-Computing has the potential to bring topics to life, extend our knowledge beyond the realms of textbooks and enables us to develop ideas and make things happen.
+We believe that computing has the potential to bring topics to life, extend our knowledge beyond the realms of textbooks and enables us to develop ideas and make things happen.
+We aim to equip children with transferable skills to support our pupils to be independent lifelong learners with ambition to achieve in any chosen direction.

 Our computing curriculum is divided into two parts: Digital Literacy and Computer Science.
 Children are actively encouraged to develop their knowledge and understanding of how computers work, while giving them practical experience of coding, programming and debugging.
 Our planned curriculum for Digital Literacy also includes a strong emphasis on internet and e- safety.
 From Nursery through to Year 4 staff address a range of issues related to e-safety with a view to maximising children's awareness of personal safety online and the ways in which they conduct themselves while navigating the ever changing online world.